 The Samsung Galaxy A50 is one of the best Android budget phones from Samsung.
 The phone has a great 6.4-inch AMOLED display that looks vibrant and sharp and a triple-camera setup on the back that produces solid quality pictures, especially for a budget phone.
 Even though it has more cameras, it still can’t match the photo quality of the Pixel 3a, which is the best camera of the group.
 Still, you’ll be able to snap pictures and play on your phone all day with the A50’s impressive battery life.
 And getting in and out of your phone is simple with the in-screen fingerprint scanner.
 This adds an extra layer of security that we don’t often see from budget phones.
-Samsung did a great job with this budget option and it is well worth the micro-investment.
+Samsung did a great job with this budget option and it is well worth the money.

 14. Nokia 7.2

 The Nokia 7.2 is a great option for those who are clumsy by nature.
 The Nokia 7.2 has a polycarbonate frame and a gorilla glass display that was built to withstand a bit more punishment than your average phone.
 That being said, you should still go get a case, don’t be foolish.
 But the phone’s features are as impressive as its durability.
 Nokia uses Android One on the 7.2, which is a delight to navigate and runs fast on less powerful hardware because it doesn’t have any annoying bloatware or skins.
 It also gets regular security updates and two or more major updates a year, which is much better than the Moto 7.